Cecilia8989/pands-project/README.md

 ## 4. Exploring the Dataset

 Once the dataset have been imported and formatted in the needed way, we will need to explore it and prepare it for analysis.
-This analysis of the information contained in the dataset, as requested, will be printed in a text file called *iris_analysis.txt*.
+This analysis of the information contained in the dataset, as requested, will be printed in a text file called *iris_summary.txt*.

 ### Creation and introduction

-Initially the code opens a  file (and create it if is not already created) named *iris_analysis.txt* in write mode.
+Initially the code opens a  file (and create it if is not already created) named *iris_summary.txt* in write mode.
 The subsequent lines of code write an introduction to the file, including the author's name and the title of the project.

 ```
 Project for the Subject Programming and Scripting

 Author: Cecilia Pastore
- iris_analysis.txt
+ iris_summary.txt
 ```
 </p>
 </details>